 Each Branch Out National alternative break trip brings 12 students to communities all over the Eastern US to address and learn about social issues ranging from affordable housing to environmental sustainability to economic disparity.
 Through issue education, direct service and reflection with fellow students, participants often return with a new perspective on some aspect of the trip - themselves, their W&M peers, or the social issue at hand.
-All Branch Out alternative breaks are alcohol and other drug free.
+All Branch Out alternative breaks are alcohol and drug free.

-How to Get Involved
+How to Get Involved:

-Branch Out National alternative breaks select participants through a two-step process.
-First, a random lottery (for which you may sign up online) takes place in November (for our early decision process) and late January.
-The lottery places eight out of ten participants for each trip.
+You can also register for the early decision lottery for one of BON's ten spring break trips.
 When you sign up for the lottery, you may indicate, in order of preference, which trips you would like to participate in.
 You will be placed in your highest priority trip that is available when your number is selected.
 Once you sign up for the lottery, you MUST fill out our emergency information form.

 Watch the OCE home page events column for updates about lottery and application availability.

-Staff Advisor: [[mcporter,Melody Porter]]
+Staff Advisors: [[mcporter,Melody Porter]] and [[rcneely, Rachel Neely]]

-Student Directors: [[e|mefoley, Meghan Foley]] and [[e|tevonstetten, Tim Von Stetten]]
+Student Directors: [[e|mefoley, Meghan Foley]] and [[e|ahdoane, Allison Heisel]]